January 8, 2021

 season, Bill Buckner stood at the top of the small cement stairway that led to the runway between the visiting clubhouse and

 the field at Eugene's Civic Stadium.
+I was about 20 feet away, at my stall.

-"Hey, Billy," one of his Spokane Indians teammates called out, "wanna
+"Hey, Billy," one of his Spokane Indians

-go get a nice steak after the game?"
+teammates called out, "wanna go get a nice steak after the game?"

 His teammates laughed.

-it and I saw him grimace.
+knew who had said it behind me, but I heard it and I saw him grimace.
 As in, "Very funny, guys ..."
-(Or maybe something more graphic.)
+(Or maybe something

-Buckner had a broken jaw and
+Buckner had a broken jaw and it was wired shut.

-It is a tiny
+It is a tiny snippet of what I saw in that summer

-snippet of what I saw in that summer of 1970, and it was a tiny part of why I still consider that Lasorda-managed Indians
+of 1970, and it was a tiny part of why I still consider that Lasorda-managed Indians team -- the Dodgers' Class AAA affiliate

-team -- the Dodgers' Class AAA affiliate -- as one of the most memorable teams I've ever been around, however peripherally.
+-- as one of the most memorable teams I've ever been around, however peripherally.
+That covers a lot of territory in both

-That covers a lot of territory in both a life and a profession linked to sports.
+a life and a profession linked to sports.

-I also believe the Indians,
+I also believe the Indians, the 1970 PCL champions, were the best minor-league

-the 1970 PCL champions, were the best minor-league team since the 1961-62 expansion from eight to 10 teams in each league.
+team since the 1961-62 expansion from eight to 10 teams in each league.
+The Indians were 94-52 and swept Hawaii in the championship

-The Indians were 94-52 and swept Hawaii in the championship series, outscoring the Islanders 38-9 in the four games.
+series, outscoring the Islanders 38-9 in the four games.

 And the answers are ...

-Garvey, Buckner, Tommy Hutton and pitcher Bob O'Brien.
+Lasorda, Bobby Valentine, Steve Garvey, Buckner, Tommy Hutton and pitcher Bob O'Brien.

-That's remarkable on its own, but also now consider the other members
+on its own, but also now consider the other members of that team not included in that group picture:

-Tom Paciorek, Davey Lopes, Bill Russell, catcher Steve Sogge -- the quarterback of
+Tom Paciorek, Davey Lopes, Bill

-USC's 1968 national champions in the backfield with O.J.
-Simpson -- plus pitchers Charlie Hough and Doyle Alexander.
+Russell, catcher Steve Sogge -- the quarterback of USC's 1968 national champions in the backfield with O.J.
+Simpson -- plus

-55 games for the 1970 Indians, but wasn't around for the official team picture because he had been called up -- for a short-term
+Russell played 55 games for the 1970 Indians, but wasn't around for the official team

-military stint.
-Hutton's season was limited to 90 games by injury, and he and Garvey, who played 95 games, weren't in the
+picture because he had been called up -- for a short-term military stint.
+Hutton's season was limited to 90 games by injury,

-team picture, either.
-The next season, about half those guys were gone, but Ron Cey also joined the Indians.
+and he and Garvey, who played 95 games, weren't in the team picture, either.
+The next season, about half those guys were gone,

-I saw the Indians up close, both in the cramped quarters charitably
+I saw the Indians up close,

-called the visiting clubhouse and on the field at the converted football stadium across the street from South Eugene High
+both in the cramped quarters charitably called the visiting clubhouse and on the field at the converted football stadium across

 It was the home of the Phillies' PCL affiliate.

-The Emeralds had some eventually well-known players themselves that season, including future managers
+The Emeralds had some eventually well-known

-John Vukovich and Carl "Stump" Merrill; plus Willie Montanez, AAA standout Frank DeCastris and player-coach
+players themselves that season, including future managers John Vukovich and Carl "Stump" Merrill; plus Willie Montanez,

-could wedge it in among my school and summer ball seasons as a 15-year-old, and also the next year, when I moved to a corner
+When I could wedge it in among my school and summer ball seasons

-of the home clubhouse, I suited up and was everything from a batboy, an assistant groundskeeper who chalked the batter's boxes
+a batboy, an assistant groundskeeper who chalked the batter's boxes before many games, batting practice pitcher and catcher

-before many games, batting practice pitcher and catcher both on the side and in the bullpen before games.
-I was invited to
+both on the side and in the bullpen before games.
+I was invited to sit in on the Emeralds team picture.
+Literally sit in it,

-sit in on the Emeralds team picture.
-Literally sit in it, in fact.
-That's me in the team picture below, wearing a different
+in fact.
+That's me in the team picture below, wearing a different uniform and sitting alone cross-legged in front.

-I caught "on the side" to help out
+I caught "on

-Emeralds or Phillies staff working with pitchers.
-Plus, if you were a former successful major-league pitcher fallen on hard
+the side" to help out Emeralds or Phillies staff working with pitchers.
+Plus, if you were a former successful major-league

-times and wanted to try a greasy new pitch, I was the guy you'd line up to catch you.
-Then you'd hear me break the news that
+pitcher fallen on hard times and wanted to try a greasy new pitch, I was the guy you'd line up to catch you.
+Then you'd hear

-while the ball moved, it might not work because I couldn't grip the ball well enough to get it back to you.
-Visiting teams
+me break the news that while the ball moved, it might not work because I couldn't grip the ball well enough to get it back

-occasionally asked me to catch for them, too.
+to you.
+Visiting teams occasionally asked me to catch for them, too.

-I even made road trips at the end of each season, the first because
+I even made road trips at the end of each season,

 asking anyone to "pass the ^%$# butter" when I got home; and Lasorda calling me "Bonus Baby" when both

 the Indians and Emeralds were on the same Portland to Spokane flight after we bused up from Eugene.
-I roomed with DeCastris,
+I roomed with the DeCastris,

 among his collection.)